Dynamics365/dynamics365.github.io/2022-11-13-extend-on-hand-entities-fin-ops/index.md

-# Extend on-hand inventory entities FinOps
+# Extend on-hand inventory entities FinOps :triumph:

 There are some entities that you can use to get the on-hand inventory from Dynamics 365 Finance Operations: